 Summary: HST3 involvement in transcription is experimentally confirmed.
 PMID:31167142 demonstrates that Hst3 and Hst4 regulate transcription homeostasis by repressing nascent RNA transcription at many loci.
 This prevents excessive transcription-associated R-loops that cause DNA damage.
 The function is broader than suggested by general "DNA-templated transcription" term.

-Reason: HST3 is documented as regulating transcription through H3K56 deacetylation.
-IEA from UniProt keywords (Transcription) is supported by experimental evidence (PMID:31167142 shows HST3 regulates nascent transcription).
-This is a core regulatory function.
+Reason: HST3 is documented as repressing transcription through H3K56 deacetylation.
+IEA from UniProt keywords (Transcription) is supported by experimental evidence (PMID:31167142 shows HST3 and HST4 repress nascent transcription), but the more informative GO term is negative regulation of DNA-templated transcription.

 Supporting Evidence: